FasterXML/Hacktoberfest2020/README.md

 The only additional requirement is that issues to solve / PRs MUST be labeled with "hacktoberfest" (if such label is missing you may ask maintainers to check if issue should have it).

+### Where to add Graphic files?

+To allow for easier merging of content contributions, there is folder [design/](design/) which is intended as the merging target for contibutions: the idea is that you create a sub-folder named same as your Github id, and then you can add all content you want there without risk of merge conflict.

+This space is not meant as the ultimate target but simply as a simple mechanism to share content outside of Pull Requests.

 -----

 ## Projects specifically looking for help